Updated December 2017

-The authorized person on the FCC Form 471 – the person whose signature appears below the FCC Form 471 certifications – certifies that he or she is the person authorized to submit and certify to the accuracy of the application.
+The person certifying the FCC Form 471 affirms that he or she is the person authorized to submit and certify to the accuracy of the application.

 This person must be authorized to represent any and all of the entities for which discounts are sought in the funding requests featured on the application.
 During its review of the FCC Form 471, USAC may require copies of the documentation that confirms this person's authorization to represent all of the entities featured on the FCC Form 471.

-Whatever the form of the document establishing the above authorization, it must contain all of the following:
+The document establishing the above authorization must contain all of the following:

 The timeframes of these authorizations cannot be open-ended, such as "until terminated by either party."